After you die, and before your funeral, you may want to give family and friends the option to visit your body to pay their last respects.

 What are the choice of locations for visiting my body?

-Regardless of where you die, there are two primary options for a viewing location for people when they pay their last respects.
+Regardless of where you die, there are two primary options for a viewing location.

 Visiting your body in the funeral home